ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 You have probably experienced some of these yourself:

 * We automate things that don’t need to be automated;
 * We adopt tools and processes that slow us down;
 * We regularly create bugs that take a lot of time to find and fix;
 * We waste time on code and features that ultimately will be used infrequently and sometimes not at all;
 * And finally; we often burn time trying to get that last ounce of unnecessary perfection from our code.

 To adopt the rapid developer mindset, we must start with some honesty.
 Before we can reduce or eliminate the things that slow us down, we need to recognize and identify them.
-Then train yourself to be wary of any task that consumes time, but is not necessary.
+We should train ourselves to be wary of any task that consumes time, but is not necessary.

 Removing wasted time from our development process is fundamental to our performance as a developer.

 # 1.8 A philosophy for rapid development

 To create a development process for rapid development, we first need a guiding philosophy.

-Here is a philosophy for rapid development that we’ll embrace though this book:
+Here is the philosophy that we’ll embrace in this book:

 * Nothing gets created all at once
 * Embed thinking in your process